ndhays/redux-cablecar/README.md

 )
 ```

 This example sends subscribers from the `green` chat room to the `blue` chat room while remaining on `ChatChannel`.
-(If no new prefix is given, it will use the old one).
+(If no new prefix is given, it will use the previous one).

 # Broadcast & Dispatch Flow
 #### Broadcasts